aaronbieber/tiny-menu.el/README.md

 name of a menu will launch that specific menu.

-If you want to add a key mapping for a specific menu, you can use the `tiny-menu-run-item` macro, like this:
+If you want to add a key mapping for a specific menu, you can use the `tiny-menu-run-item` function, like this:

 `(define-key some-map (kbd "<key>") (tiny-menu-run-item "buffer-menu"))`

-The macro returns an anonymous interactive function suitable for key binding.
+The function returns an anonymous interactive function suitable for key binding.

 It may also be useful (though not required) to use a custom prefix key if all of the menus are related.
 This is covered in other Emacs documentation, but for